miikkant/gurdjieff-finland.github.io/nob_en.md

 Booklet may be purchased from several specialized bookstores or ordered directly.

-To order booklets directly, please contact info@gurdjieff.fi.
+To order booklets directly, please contact suomengurdjieffseura@gmail.com